-The Commission on Accreditation in Physical Therapy Education (CAPTE) is the federally-approved agency that gives their approval of DPT programs.
+The Commission on Accreditation in Physical Therapy Education (CAPTE) is the federally-approved agency that gives its approval to DPT programs.
 It provides the official regularly-updated list of accredited schools, but don’t confuse this with ranking.
-The organization is crystal-clear in their stance that they do not weight one school over another.
+The organization is crystal-clear in its stance that they do not weigh one school over another.
 If you’ve come across a program you’re interested in, your first step should be checking with CAPTE to ensure the program is accredited.

 4 Reasons Why CAPTE Accreditation Matters